RJDelahoz/2021-tekglobal-fullstackjava/week-4/sql-notes/day-1.md

 -   DATA QUERY LANGUAGE (DQL)
 -   TRANSACTION CONTROL LANGUAGE (TCL)
 -   DATA CONTROL LANGUAGE (DCL)
+---
 ## DQL

-_Selection of specific columns from a table is termed as a projection operation in relational algebra._
+*Selection of specific columns from a table is termed as a projection operation in relational algebra.*

 ```SQL
 /* select structure */